 3. Is there a financial cost for the performance of the marriage ceremony and the use of the church organist?
 Yes.
 There is a lot of time put into the process, you will be required to pay the statutory fees and if you require our amazing organist or fabulous choir there are additional charges, as well as making a donation to the church in Thanksgiving.
 An important overriding consideration is that no one is asked to give more than they can afford.
 In other words, there is flexibility.

 2. Sometimes I would like to ask a church group to pray for me.
 Can you explain how this is done at St. Cyprian's?
 This is what we are about!
 You should be able to contact the clergy and know that you will be prayed for.
-I would ask for clarification as to whether you want to be prayed for in church and a request should be all that is needed.
+We would ask for clarification as to whether you want to be prayed for in church and a request should be all that is needed.
 Or if you want the Priest's prayers without a name mentioned in church, that's OK as well.